ianozsvald/bulwark/docs/advice.md

 ck.unique_index(df_result) # raises an exception
 ```

-## After a `join` check that you have the same number of rows
+## After a `join` check that you have the same number of rows as you expect

-If you `join` and you have duplicates in either DataFrame you will have additional rows in your resulting DataFrame.
+If you `join` and you have unexpected duplicates in either DataFrame you will have additional rows in your resulting DataFrame.
 By doing several manipulations in a sequence you'll quickly lose track of where the error is introduced.

 If you're not _expecting_ to see duplicates in either DataFrame, confirm that the resulting DataFrame has the same number of rows that you started with.
+You might combine this with the previous check for unique indices.

 ```
-df_left = pd.DataFrame({'fruit': ["apple", "orange", "pear"], 'colour': ['green', 'orange', 'green']}).set_index('fruit')
+df_left = pd.DataFrame({'fruit': ["apple", "orange", "pear"],
-df_right = pd.DataFrame({'fruit': ["apple", "orange", "orange"], 'price': [10, 20, 21]}).set_index('fruit')
+                        'colour': ['green', 'orange', 'green']}).set_index('fruit') df_right = pd.DataFrame({'fruit': ["apple", "orange", "orange"],
+                         'price': [10, 20, 21]}).set_index('fruit')

-df_left.join(df_right)
+df_result = df_left.join(df_right)
+df_result
          colour  price
 fruit
 apple    green   10.0